 Just a short drive south from Salt Lake City, Utah, is Homestead Crater, a family-owned local attraction.
 Inside the unassuming mound of dirt is a hidden gem 12,000 years in the making.
 The giant pool is a soothing 96 degrees, and the water is said to have high levels of calcium and magnesium that can make you look and feel younger.

 Located deep in the jungle on the Hawaiian island of Kauai, Hali’i Falls is a multitiered waterfall that is accessible only by hiking through bamboo forests, deep marsh and former sugarcane pastures.
 The falls feeding this pool are named Hali’i, which means "to spread out," and the cascading water does just that, creating the ultimate swimming experience.

 Mooney Falls - Arizona

 Half a mile north of Havasu Falls stands the tallest water feature in the Grand Canyon, rising 190 feet above the surface.
-Named after a prospector in the 1800s, Mooney Falls is accessible only by crawling through 2 tunnels and then climbing down a sheer cliff face with just a couple of dangling chains to hold on to.
+Named after a prospector in the 1800s, Mooney Falls is accessible only by crawling through two tunnels and then climbing down a sheer cliff face with just a couple of dangling chains to hold on to.
 Although tough to get to, the view alone makes it worth the trip.

 Wekiwa Springs - Florida